Damascus steel is very unique, so searching for the best sharpening stone for Damascus steel, took a little extra thought.

 1. Sharp Pebble Premium Whetstone Knife 2 Side Grit 1000/6000 Waterstone

-For those looking for a highly versatile sharpening stone that is designed to hone all types of knives, Damascus steel included, then you can't go wrong with the Sharp Pebble Premium Whetstone.
+For those looking for a highly versatile sharpening stone that hones all types of knives, Damascus steel included, then you can't go wrong with the Sharp Pebble Premium Whetstone.
 It is equipped with a dual-sided design which provides different grit levels (1000 and 6000 grit).
-This allows you to properly hone those dull blades while also delivering that finishing touch to polish your knife set fully.
+This allows you to properly hone those dull blades while also delivering that finishing touch to polish your knife set thoroughly.

 The Sharp Pebble Premium Whetstone is attached to a quality bamboo case with a rubber base to prevent it from sliding all over the place.
 Additionally, buyers will also get a sharpening guide which is great for beginners.
-This sharpening stone is made from high-quality aluminum oxide which makes it a great choice for Damascus knives as well.
+This sharpening stone is made from high-quality aluminum oxide, making it an excellent choice for Damascus knives.

 This is a premium-grade sharpening stone and provides top-notch versatility and outstanding sharpening capabilities.

 2. Kota Japan Combination Dual-Sided 2000/5000 Sharpening Stone

 Another excellent pick for sharpening Damascus steel is the Kota Japan Combination Sharpening Stone.
 This Japanese-made whetstone features a dual-sided design that comprises both 2000 grit and 5000 grit surfaces.
 You can use this whetstone to sharpen Damascus steel, and it is versatile enough to be used with your typical kitchen knives and even gardening tools.